LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 Asking questions
 ----------------

-Logtalk *structured question asking* mechanism complements the message printing mechanism.
+Logtalk *structured question-asking* mechanism complements the message printing mechanism.
 It provides an abstraction for the common task of asking a user a question and reading back its reply.
 By default, this mechanism writes the question, writes a prompt, and reads the answer